Jonas Brothers, Blake Shelton & More Stars Join NBC's 4th of July Fireworks Spectacular - E! Online

 The two hour-long party will be broadcast on Sunday, July 4 at 8 p.m. on NBC.
 Fans can also tune in at 10 p.m. for an hour-long encore presentation.

 For the first time in Macy's Fireworks history, a drone light show will accompany the Jonas Brothers' performance of their hit single "Leave Before You Love Me" with Marshmello.
-Exactly 350 drones will fly high above to honor Team USA as they prepare to depart for the Tokyo Olympics.
+Exactly 350 drones will fly high above to honor Team USA as they prepare to depart for the Tokyo Olympic and Paralympic Games.

 Throughout the event, a series of uplifting personal stories called the "American Spirit" will spotlight everyday heroes in the U.S., while Olympians Allyson Felix, Simone Manuel, Tatyana McFadden and Jessica Long share their personal stories.
 Viewers have the opportunity to donate to Red Nose Day to support children and families facing food insecurity.